Skip to main content

 • You will normally be asked to confirm whether the details you gave when you took out the policy are correct.
 If you are unwilling or unable to provide this evidence, the insurer is unlikely to pay the claim and may cancel your policy.

-How might convictions affect making a claim?
+How can convictions affect a claim?

-Where you have disclosed correctly
+If you have disclosed correctly

-Where you were not asked
+If you were not asked

 What if my insurer refuses to pay a claim due to non-disclosure or misrepresentation?